iarobinson/learn-to-be-a-useful-programmer/README.md

 - Create a new pull request
 - Once your pull request has been created, I'll figure out the next step :D

+BONUS: Bonus points will be awarded to the person who documents their process for writing their name to this repository.
+Extra bonus points for the person who submits a PR with written instructions on how to add one's name to this repository.

 If you don't know how to do that, add an issue using the tab above and I'll create something to move you forward to that step.

 ## Contributors